Digitalized-Energy-Systems/opfgym/docs/source/getting_started.rst

     # env.reset()
     # ...

+For more information on environment design and why it is important, see `Wolgast and Nieße - Learning the optimal power flow: Environment design matters <https://www.sciencedirect.com/science/article/pii/S2666546824000764>`_.

-The full list of pre-implemented environment design options can be found in :ref:`Environment Design Options`.
+..
+The full list of pre-implemented environment design options can be found in
+.. :ref:`Environment Design Options`.

 Note that the environment design options do not change the underlying OPF problem formulation.
 They only change the representation of the OPF as an RL environment.
+This way, they simplify or complicate the learning problem for the agent, but do not change the OPF problem itself.

 Define a custom RL-OPF environment